 "Yesterday's defeated enemies have achieved their goal: Today they govern our country and put themselves on pedestals as champions of human rights.
 They're now in power and from there they are attempting to install a Marxist regime ... taking captive the institutions of the republic."

-Videla says he considers himself a political prisoner and doesn't recognise the court's authority to judge him.
+Videla says he considers himself a political prisoner and doesn't recognise the authority of the court.
 However, he would accept his sentence "as my contribution to the national harmony, to offer one more act of service to the Lord our Father and to the country".

 "Let's say there were 7,000 or 8,000 people who needed to die to win the war against subversion," the newsagency quotes Videla as saying.